-Of course, he is not really on the space station.
-The real ISS Expedition 31 ended in July.
-Wolowitz, or rather actor Simon Helberg, was on a sound stage at the Warner Bros. studio lot in Burbank, Calif.
+Of course, Wolowitz was not really on the space station.
+The real ISS Expedition 31 ended three months before the episodes first aired in October 2012.
+Rather, Helberg was on a sound stage at the Warner Brothers studio lot in Burbank, California.

-His spacecraft surroundings never orbited the Earth, but they did play previous host to the Energizer Bunny for a Super Bowl commercial and were seen in the 2004 feature film, "The Day After Tomorrow."
+Helberg's spacecraft surroundings never orbited Earth, but they did play previous host to the Energizer Bunny for a Super Bowl commercial and were seen in the 2004 feature film "The Day After Tomorrow."

-But Helberg's, or rather Wolowitz's crew did include a real life NASA astronaut, Mike Massimino, and, further blurring the lines between art and life, the fictional Expedition 31 crew patch that they wore on the show placed Wolowitz's and Massimino's names side-by-side.
-[Photos: TV's "Big Bang Theory" Geek Chic]
+But Helberg's, or rather Wolowitz's crew did include a real-life NASA astronaut, Mike Massimino, and, further blurring the lines between art and life, the fictional Expedition 31 crew patch that they wore on the show placed Wolowitz's and Massimino's names side-by-side.

-Behind the scenes, the job of delivering Wolowitz to the orbiting outpost didn't fall to a Russian rocket but rather to The Big Bang Theory's production designer John Shaffner, set decorator Ann Shea and their teams.
+Behind the scenes, the job of delivering Wolowitz to the orbiting outpost didn't fall to a Russian rocket, but rather to production designer John Shaffner, set decorator Ann Shea and their teams.

 Scavenging for space parts

-As it turns out, you can rent a space station.
+As it turns out, you can rent a space station, but not a Russian spacecraft.

-Last May, when the show's fifth season finale called for Wolowitz to launch onboard a Russian Soyuz spacecraft, Shaffner went looking for one.
+When The Big Bang Theory's fifth season finale called for Wolowitz to launch on a Russian Soyuz capsule, Shaffner went looking for one.

 "The first thing that we always do in this business is ask, 'Well, can we rent it?
 Did somebody make one first?'
 And unfortunately, we discovered that there weren't any Soyuz replicas to be found," Shaffner told collectSPACE.com in an interview.